MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineVoicemailUserSettings.md

 ```

 ### -ShareData
-The VoicemailEnabled parameter represents whether to enable voicemail service.
+Specifies whether voicemail and transcription data is shared with the service for training and improving accuracy.

 ```yaml
 Type: System.Boolean